 Another insider tip when it comes to lesser-known museums in London is the Horniman Museum.
 It is located in the London Borough and was founded by the tea merchant Frederick John Horniman.
-The museum exhibits a wide range: The tea merchant's private collection includes natural history and cultural artifacts and musical instruments.
+The museum exhibits a wide range: The tea merchant's private collection includes natural history and cultural artefacts, and musical instruments.
 In total, there are over 350,000 interesting and wonderful objects to marvel at.
 The museum also has five beautiful gardens, including a bandstand, an animal enclosure, and a nature trail.
 In my opinion, the museum is a motley mixture of history, culture, and nature.
 There is also a cafe and much more.
 Let yourself be surprised!

 11. Leighton House Museum